[This captures the heart of the

 films of his moving-machine sculptures, and they are truly bizarre.

 Yes, he does indeed make art which destroys itself.
-Now *THAT* is a
+Now *THAT*

 cyberpunk statement!)
 Understanding cyberpunk as the science-